-The annual report shall include the following information, at a minimum, and in addition to those requirements referenced in Part III-V:
+- 1. The Permittee shall submit to the Department an annual report (1 hardcopy and 1 electronic copy) no later than May 31st of each year.
+The annual report shall cover the previous April 1 to March 31.
+If an entity comes under coverage for the first time after the issuance of this permit, then the first annual report should cover the time coverage begins until March 31st of subsequent year. - 2.
+On or after December 21, 2020, all annual reports shall be submitted to the Department electronically in a prescribed manner acceptable to the Department. - 3.
+The Permittee shall sign and certify the annual report in accordance with Part VII.G. - 4.
+The annual report shall include the following information, at a minimum, and in addition to those requirements referenced in Part III-V: - a.
+A list of contacts and responsible parties (e.g.: agency, name, phone number, address, & email address) who had input to and are responsible for the preparation of the annual report; - b.
+Overall evaluation of the storm water management program developments and progress for the following: - i.
+Major accomplishments; - ii.
+Overall program strengths/weaknesses; - iii.
+Future direction of the program; - iv.
+Overall determination of the effectiveness of the SWMPP taking into account water quality/watershed improvements; - v.
+Measureable goals that were not performed and reasons why the goals were not accomplished; and - vi.
+If monitoring is required, evaluation of the monitoring data. - c.
+Narrative report of all minimum storm water control measures referenced in Part III.B of this permit.
+The activities shall be discussed as follows: - i.
+Minimum control measures completed and in progress; - ii.
+Assessment of the controls; and - iii.
+Discussion of proposed BMP revisions or any identified measureable goals that apply to the minimum storm water control measures.

-- 1. A list of contacts and responsible parties (e.g.: agency, name, phone number, address, & email address) who had input to and are responsible for the preparation of the annual report; - 2.
-Overall evaluation of the SWMP developments and progress for the following: - a.
-Major accomplishments; - b.
-Overall program strengths/weaknesses; - c.
-Future direction of the program; - d.
-Overall determination of the effectiveness of the SWMPP taking into account water quality/watershed improvements; - Measureable goals that were not performed and reasons why the goals were not accomplished; and - f.
-If monitoring is required, evaluation of the monitoring data. - Narrative report of all minimum storm water control measures referenced in Part III.B of this permit.
-The activities shall be discussed as follows: - a.
-Minimum control measures completed and in progress; - b.
-Assessment of the controls; and - Discussion of proposed BMP revisions or any identified measureable goals that apply to the minimum storm water control measures. - Summary table of the storm water controls that are planned/scheduled for the next reporting cycle; - 5.
-Results of information collected and analyzed, if any, during the reporting period, including any monitoring data used to assess the success of the program at reducing the discharge of pollutants to the MEP. - 6.
-Notice of reliance on another entity to satisfy some of your permit obligations; - 7.
-Results of the evaluation to determine whether discharges from any part of the MS4 contributes directly or indirectly to a waterbody that is included on the latest §303(d) list (or designated by the Department as impaired) or for which a TMDL has been established or approved by EPA; and - 8.
+- d.
+Summary table of the storm water controls that are planned/scheduled for the next reporting cycle; - e.
+Results of information collected and analyzed, if any, during the reporting period, including any monitoring data used to assess the success of the program at reducing the discharge of pollutants to the MEP. - f.
+Notice of reliance on another entity to satisfy some of your permit obligations; and - g.
 If monitoring is required, all monitoring results collected during the previous year in accordance with Part V, if applicable.
 The monitoring results shall be submitted in a format acceptable to the Department.